ddnexus/pagy/docs/guides/migration-guide.md

 ---
-order: 9
-icon: paper-airplane-24
 title: Migrate from other gems
+icon: paper-airplane
+order: 80
 ---

 # Migrate WillPaginate/Kaminari

-This page tries to cover most of the standard changes you will need to make in order to to migrate from a legacy pagination, however, if the legacy pagination is highly customized you may need more digging into the Pagy documentation.
+This page tries to cover most of the standard changes you will need to make in order to migrate from a legacy pagination.

 Feel free to [ask via Pagy Support](https://github.com/ddnexus/pagy/discussions/categories/q-a) if you need help.

 ## Steps

-The Pagy API is quite different from other pagination gems, so there is not always a one-to-one correlation between the changes you will have to make, however, if you split the process in the following general steps it should be quite simple.
+The Pagy API is quite different from other pagination gems, however, if you split the process in the following general steps it should be quite simple.

 1. Removing the legacy code, trying to convert the statements that have a direct relation with Pagy
 2. Running the app so to raise exceptions in order to find legacy code that may still be in place